mahamr/GEARS2022SourceFiles/LabManual.md

 ---
 ### *Lab 2 - Memory Leak*

->[!NOTE] To clear the console window run the *clear* command.
+>[!knowledge] To clear the console window run the *clear* command.

->[!NOTE] For this lab if you do not have *memleak.c* already present, run the below command to download it:
+>[!note] For this lab if you do not have *memleak.c* already present, run the below command to download it:
 >```
 >wget https://raw.githubusercontent.com/mahamr/GEARS2022SourceFiles/main/memleak.c
 >```